 Is it all about MySQL?
 No, there is a lot more about it.

-Here, we have tried to cover all the basics of MySQL along with highlighted features which can give a high-level understanding of the database.
+Here, we have tried to cover all the basics of MySQL along with highlighted features that can give a high-level understanding of the database.
 Hopefully, after reading the content above, you would be able to connect with the same in the future and would start counting on MySQL DB in a real-time scenario.